philoSurfer/reason-mpk-mini-mk3/README.md

 # reason-mpk-mini-mk3
-Reason Remote files for Akai MPK Mini MKIII
+Better Reason Remote files for Akai MPK Mini MKIII

 # Objectives
-* Create a working set of remote files for the new Akai MPK Mini MKIII, which currently does not have a supported set of mappings.
-The MKII mappings do not work.
+* Create a better working set of remote files for the Akai MPK Mini MKIII due to the default mappings provided by Reason Studios lack functionality with the knobs and pads.

 # Install for macOS